 Your location is outside the National Library of Australia.
 Resources you can access:

-Informit: Covers material on the Great Barrier Reef, including coastal zone management, conservation, coral reef ecology, economics, environmental impact assessment, fisheries, history, indigenous natural resource management, marine archaeology, marine biology, marine park management and planning, natural resource management, oceanography, recreation, scuba diving, sea rights, shipping and ports, social studies, tourism, water quality, world heritage and zoology.
+Informit: A bibliographic online database that indexes and abstracts both published material and grey literature about the Great Barrier Reef Region.
+The items may come from both scientific and popular sources.
+Many records include spatial information.
+Subject coverage includes: coastal zone management, conservation, coral reef ecology, economics, environmental impact assessment, fisheries, history, indigenous natural resource management, marine archaeology, marine biology, marine park management and planning, natural resource management, oceanography, recreation, scuba diving, sea rights, shipping and ports, social studies, tourism, water quality, world heritage and zoology.

 EBSCO Publishing: This database provides full text of peer reviewed scholarly journals, focusing on many medical disciplines.
 Also features abstracts and indexing for many others.
 Has strong coverage of nursing and allied health.
 Also contains links to other Ebsco databases including Business Source Premier, MasterFile Premier, Australia New Zealand Reference Centre, Academic Search Premier.
 These databases are updated daily.
 Available for document delivery to Australian libraries.

 City of Sydney Archives: The Historical Atlas of Sydney contains digital versions of maps and associated documents dating from the earliest days through to the present.

 Mura Gadi is an online guide to significant manuscripts, pictures and oral histories in the National Library of Australia relating to Aboriginal and Torres Strait Islander peoples prior to 2003.
 Although it does not list the many books, periodicals and other publications in the Library relating to Aboriginal and Torres Strait Islander peoples, these materials can be found using the Library's online catalogue at http://www.nla.gov.au/catalogue/